sjl/cl-losh/DOCUMENTATION.markdown

     (FREQUENCIES SEQ &KEY (TEST 'EQL))

-Return a hash table containing the feqeuencies of the items in `seq`.
+Return a hash table containing the freqeuencies of the items in `seq`.

   Uses `test` for the `:test` of the hash table.